 The last big area of improvement was the world building.
 In my opinion, this actually makes Zestiria a better game.
 By playing Berseria, you get great world building and character background that makes you look at the events of Zestiria in a different light.
 Now I don’t know if you will have the same experience if you play Berseria first.
 Perhaps you will overlook the large flaws in Zestiria due to Berseria’s wonderful world building.
 On the other hand, you might be effected by these flaws even more than if you played Zestiria first.
 Once I finished the main story, I had a pretty strong urge to play through Zestiria again and see what new connections I could find.
 I don’t know about you but if a game can make me want to replay another game that takes a minimum of 50 hours to complete, then its doing something right.

 Tales of Berseria is one of the strongest entries to the series in recent years.
-The refreshing story, improved game systems, and fleshing out of the game world come together to make a cohesive and enjoyable experience.
+The refreshing story, improved game systems, and fleshing out of the game world comes together to make a cohesive and enjoyable experience.
 If you have never played a Tales game before then this is a great game to start with.
 For veteran players, it gives enough twists and new systems to keep your interest (and numerous easter eggs, my favourite being a series of fights with two former protagonists.)
 I won’t be giving scores in my reviews because they are subjective and hold no real value.
 Instead, I will give a rating of if you should play it or not.
 I give Tales of Berseria: